DiegoMendezT/MASTER_QA_SUITE/README.md

 - **Contribution Guidelines**: See `CONTRIBUTING.md` for details on commit messages and pull requests.

 ---

+## 🏛️ Governance: The InnerCouncil

+This project's development is guided by the **InnerCouncil**, a symbolic Agile framework that ensures every change is deliberate, documented, and aligned with our architectural principles.
+All significant changes follow a structured review process detailed in our `CONTRIBUTING.md`.
+The protocol is symbolically represented by the **Origin Seal** located in the `docs/` folder.

+---
 Built with ❤️ and AI for the future of QA.